turingschool/mod-0-curriculum/session4/session4-be-new.md

 ## Data Types

-In this session, we will use 4 of Ruby's primitive Data Types:
+In this session, we will use 4 of Ruby's Data Types:
 - **String** - Any series of characters (alpha, numeric, or symbol) between quotation marks
 - **Integer** - Any whole positive and negative number, including 0
 - **Float** - Any positive and negative number that involves a decimal